Cairns State High School

-Cairns State High School (CSHS) is an independent public secondary school located near the centre of Cairns, Queensland, Australia.
+Cairns State High School (CSHS) is an independent public secondary school in the suburb of Cairns North in the city of Cairns, Queensland, Australia.
 It was founded in 1917 and is the oldest high school in Cairns.
 The school caters for grades 7 though 12 and has the capacity for 1,607 enrolled students.
 The principal of the school is Christopher Zilm.

 History

 Cairns State High School was founded in 1917 as an annex of the Cairns Central State School, and moved to its current location in 1924 as a joint high school and technical college.
 In 1980, the technical college relocated, thus the site became solely a high school.
 In May 2014, Block A of Cairns State High School - the Cairns Technical College and High School Building - was listed on the Queensland Heritage Register.
 This building was designed by Nigel Laman Thomas of the Department of Housing and Public Works in 1938, and built in 1939 though 1941.